sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-08-06-albania-alpeta.md

 description: "Welcomed with WIDE open arms"
 #tags: ["emoji"]
 thumbnail: /images/travel/PXL_20230810_083938416.MP.jpg
 ---

 I want to start this post with talking about how I have never (and I mean never and I've traveled a LOT) felt so welcomed into a country as I/we have in Albania.
 Within minutes my kids are on hugging terms with waiters and people from where we stayed.
 Older people would walk up to us in the streets, bend down to the kids level and start speaking to the kids (in Albanian) with huge smiles on their faces.
 Then they ruffle the kids hair as they walk away.
 Numerous times a day, head kisses or hair ruffles.
 Kids returned it with big smiles or giggles...except Max a couple times when he was grumpy because of something not going his way.

-The kids were constantly gived gifts (chocolates or sweets) from our B & B in Gjirokaster and ran into the owners arms each morning when we came out for breakfast.
+The kids were constantly given gifts (chocolates or sweets) from our B & B in Gjirokaster and ran into the owners arms each morning when we came out for breakfast.

 When we went to the castle in Gjirokaster, the guy that gave us our tickets said 'welcome' in the MOST genuine tone I have ever heard.
 It was like he was saying a million things with that one word and kind eyes.

 The overall feeling is hard to explain, but it has been felt deeply by all of us...even the kids I think.

-Okay, onto the upates...
+Okay, onto the updates...

 I had picked the Hotel Evropa in Podgorica because it has breakfast included and was 200m from the bus stop, knowing we’d have a morning bus ride.
 It all couldn’t have gone smoother, except for Max having to go pee yet again as the driver was boarding the bus.
 He motioned to the wheel and Max peed there.
 We had the last row of seats, so we were 5 across, great except for the fact I was worried if a kid was in the middle whey would have gone flying down the isle if we stopped suddenly.